jblaplace/aws-beanstalk-java-exceptions-one-line/README.md

 To remediate to this problem the following approach is recommended:
 - First the application should write its log to its own log file managed by the application Logger

-Here we use Logback and define a FILE appender that writes our application logs to myapp.log
+Here we use Logback and define a FILE appender that writes our application logs to /opt/myapp/myapp.log

+It is highly recommended to keep the log file outside of /var/app/current which is the directory where the application is deployed.
+The reason for that is that directory gets recreated on subsequent deploments.

     <?xml version="1.0" encoding="UTF-8"?>
     <configuration>